zukunft/zukunft.com/docs/code_guidelines.md

 - display               - the result and the name of the object e.g. ABB, sales: 46'000
 - display_linked        - like display, but with HTML links to the related objects

-the main object should have these function
+the main objects should have these top-level functions
+- save: insert or update this object in the database which can also be a list
+- remove: delete or exclude this object or object list for this user

+the top level function will call the insert, update and delete functions to prepare and execute the database actions:
+- insert: add a database row for this object with the parameter LOG to write who has changed what and when or USER if a user-specific database row should be created
+- update: the data in the database row will be aligned with this object with LOG and USER like for insert
+- delete: the object is removed from the database or flagged as excluded with LOG and USER like for insert

 - sql_insert, sql_update and sql_delete - to create SQL statements for database updates
-- insert, update and delete             - to prepare and execute the database actions
 - set                                   - to set vars and update depending on vars such as the cache
 - get                                   - either the get a var name that may also be taken from the cache or get an entry of a list e.g. _by_id, _by_name or by _code_id